zeratulhx/CONCERT_DR/README.md

-# CONCERT-DR: CONtext-aware Cellular and Tissue-specific Expression for Drug Repurposing
+# CONCERTDR: CONtext-aware Cellular and Tissue-specific Expression for Drug Repurposing

 ## Overview

-CONCERT-DR is an R package that provides a comprehensive suite of tools for drug response data analysis, with a particular focus on working with the Connectivity Map (CMap) database.
+CONCERTDR is an R package that provides a comprehensive suite of tools for drug response data analysis, with a particular focus on working with the Connectivity Map (CMap) database.
 It enables researchers to efficiently extract, process, and match drug response signatures from their experimental data with reference profiles from CMap.

 ## Installation

 ### Dependencies

-Before installing DRnew, ensure you have these prerequisites:
+Before installing CONCERTDR, ensure you have these prerequisites:

 1. R (version 4.1.0 or higher)
 2. Bioconductor packages - will be installed automatically if missing